micropython/micropython-esp32/esp32/README.md

 - Internal filesystem using the flash (currently 256k in size).
 - The machine module with basic GPIO and bit-banging I2C, SPI support.

+Development of this ESP32 port was sponsored in part by Microbric Pty Ltd.

 Setting up the toolchain and ESP-IDF
 ------------------------------------